-On January 20, 2009, the Emerging Issues Committee of the Accounting Standards Board issued EIC-173, Credit Risk and the Fair Value of Financial Assets and Financial Liabilities.
+On February 1, 2009, the Company adopted Emerging Issues Committee of the Accounting Standards Board EIC-173, Credit Risk and the Fair Value of Financial Assets and Financial Liabilities.
 Under EIC-173, an entity is required to take into account its own credit risk as well as the credit risk of the counterparty in determining the fair value of financial assets and financial liabilities.
 EIC-173 is applicable to interim and annual financial statements for periods ending after January 20, 2009.
 The adoption of EIC-173 did not have a material impact on the Company's consolidated financial statements.